Annie Chun's Miso Soup (with tofu)

 This is a wonderful main dish pasta salad to serve on those hot summer nights!

-4 cups dry, thin penne pasta (choose whole wheat pasta if
+4 cups dry, thin penne pasta (choose whole wheat pasta if you prefer)

 12 ounces frozen sugar snap peas (if using fresh, trim ends and stems)

 3 links Tofurky Sweet Italian Soy Sausage by Turtle Island Foods (or 11 ounces similar sausage)